MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - When the scanner's schedule is set to **Always**, there is now a delay of 30 seconds between scans.

+- In some scenarios, the scanner retains the existing default Rights Management owner rather than using the scanner's computer account.
+For more information, see the *DefaultOwner* parameter for [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository) and [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/Set-AIPScannerRepository).

 ## Version 1.37.19.0

 **Released**: 09/17/2018